rpkoller/ddev-spidergram/README.md

 ## TODO
 - [ ] Figure out the best approach how to upgrade Spidergram and it's dependencies for an already existing Spidergram DDEV instance and update the README accordingly (_I have to wait for the next Spidergram release being able to test that_).
-- [ ] Expand the number of settings in the `spidergram.config.yaml`.
-At the moment I've only using the default values found at https://github.com/autogram-is/create-spidergram/tree/main/templates
+- [ ] Expand the number of available settings in the `spidergram.config.yaml`.
+At the moment I am only using the default values from an old template found at https://github.com/autogram-is/create-spidergram/tree/main/templates.

 ## Contributing
 Any feedback in regard to bugs and potential improvements is welcome.